yiransheng/redux-free-flow/README.md

 )
 ```

-This will dispatche an `DECREMENT` action only if store's `counter` value is positive. `redux` takes `dispatch` out of action creators from `flux`, now I am putting it back in...
+This will dispatch an `DECREMENT` action only if store's `counter` value is positive. `redux` takes `dispatch` out of action creators from `flux`, now I am putting it back in...

 ### effect